Welcome to Deke's Wonderful World of Weirdness!|

 Ever wonder what Deke collects?
 What sparks his interest?
 For a fascinating and frightening glimpse of what makes Deke tick, we offer up here some of his "private stash" for you to enjoy.
 Enter at your own risk!

-Deke has spent nearly twenty years on the road, and along the way he's stopped at practically every junk store, garage sale, thrift shop, antique mall, and overflowing trash bin in the United States.
+Deke has spent more than twenty years on the road, and along the way he's stopped at practically every junk store, garage sale, thrift shop, antique mall, and overflowing trash bin in the United States.
 Scrounging for records in Council Bluffs, Iowa, buying guitars off flatbed trucks in Jackson, Mississippi, or stumbling across cans of Treniers-brand "Poontang" at an abandoned whorehouse in Butte, Montana...
 Deke has found some pretty crazy stuff along the way.

 One-man band spotted on the street in Turkey--note marionette puppet!